conterra/mapapps-attachment-preview/README.md

 The bundle uses the ContentRule interface of the contentviewer bundle and provides a very similar configuration.
 The first tab is still configurable and able to display the feature's attributes in a grid or custom layout.

+❗️ This bundle is no longer needed for map.apps line 4 apps.
+Showing attachments in a popup is a map.apps core functionality. ❗️

 Sample App
 ------------------
 http://www.mapapps.de/mapapps/resources/apps/downloads_tabcontent/index.html